Portland Parks & Recreation's Tennis program offers year-round opportunities to learn, play, and compete.

 - A maximum of six (6) balls may be used on each court.

-- All Portland Parks and Recreation Tennis Courts are subject to City of Portland ordinances, charter code, and policies.
+- All Portland Parks & Recreation Tennis Courts are subject to City of Portland ordinances, charter code, and policies.

 PTC Adult Programs